wcolding/SWR_AP_Client/README.md

 * The game contains no text client.
 To use commands such as hints it's recommended you use the text client included with AP
 * Pod parts appear as their original models in the shop.
 Other items are represented by the following models:
 	* Jabba - items for other non-racer worlds
-	* Ithorian - circuit pass
+	* Ithorian - circuit pass / course unlocks
 	* Dewback - money
  	* Racers - themselves
 	* Watto - purchased